wethecisos/vendor-asks/README.md

   1. We also want to know what's going on in our SaaS, so give us not just access to our log data, but also an API we can use, and ideally maintained connectors to our SIEM.

 ## Meaningful Encryption
-< cloud makes it too easy to see stuff>
-Not just at rest/in transit, but in use
+  1. Whilst data may be encrypted `at rest` and `in transit`, cloud services usually make it easy for people with access to see the contents of the data (and the metadata)
+      1. We want to know what steps you've taken to reduce this
+      1. We want to know your stance on `encryption in use` and/or `confidential computing`.

 ## AI
   1. AI is used safely